 - 1.1 How are the communication systems classified in general? - 1.2 How are the wireless systems classified?
-State the major changes in the classified wireless systems. - 1.3 Presently, what are the systems in which partly wired links and partly wireless communication are incorporated?
+State the major changes in the classified wireless systems.

+- 1.3 Presently, what are the systems in which partly wired links and partly wireless communication are incorporated?
 Can you find the types of cables used in different wired systems? - 1.4 Prepare a list of all existing communication systems used in everyday life.
-Out of these, find which are wired and which are wireless and then prepare a list of the existing wireless systems and the associated standards along with their modulation schemes, bit rate, frequency range of communication, special features, and so on. - 1.5 Write short notes on the following terms: - (a) Information - (b) Transmitter els (d) Types of noise - (c) Types of channels(e) Receiver - er (f) Modulation (h) Bandwidth - (g) Carrier (h) Band - (i) SNR - 1.6 The bandwidth of a channel is 250 KHz.
+Out of these, find which are wired and which are wireless and then prepare a list of the existing wireless systems and the associated standards along with their modulation schemes, bit rate, frequency range of communication, special features, and so on. - 1.5 Write short notes on the following terms: - (a) Information (b) Transmitter - (c) Types of channels (d) Types of noise - (e) Receiver (f) Modulation - (g) Carrier (h) Bandwidth - (i) SNR - 1.6 The bandwidth of a channel is 250 KHz.
 What kind of information signals can be transmitted over it?
 Why should the system bandwidth be higher than the signal bandwidth? - 1.7 What are the various commercial ranges for various wireless applications?
 Some commercial ranges are used for multi-applications.
-Which factors are considered to derive reliable communication in these situations? - 1.8 With reference to Fig. 1.3, find the theoretical range of bit interval for which the bit occurrence can be detected and establish the relation with the system bandwidth.

-- 1.9 What is the relationship between the fundamental frequency and the period of a signal? - 1.10 Shannon and Nyquist formulas of channel capacity place an upper limit on the bit rate of a channel.
+Which factors are considered to derive reliable communication in these situations? - 1.8 With reference to Fig. 1.3, find the theoretical range of bit interval for which the bit occurrence can be detected and establish the relation with the system bandwidth. - 1.9 What is the relationship between the fundamental frequency and the period of a signal? - 1.10 Shannon and Nyquist formulas of channel capacity place an upper limit on the bit rate of a channel.
 Are they related?
 How? - 1.11 What are the key factors that affect the channel capacity?
 Explain how the capacity is affected. - 1.12 Explain the SNR-bandwidth trade-off. - 1.13 Prove that the relationship between the SNR and the bandwidth expansion factor is non-linear. - 1.14 Are the signal spectrum and the signal bandwidth the same?
 Why? - 1.15 List out the various types of signals for communication described in the chapter and draw their waveforms.
-In which category will the audio, image, and video signals fall? - 1.16 Find the Fourier transforms of the well-known functions square, triangular, exponential, and ramp. - 1.17 Identify the wireless devices that incorporate various modern processors. - 1.18 Represent an EM wave equation with its amplitude, frequency, and phase, assuming that the wave is travelling in any one direction. - 1.19 When will a signal be a scalar or a vector?
-How can scalars and vectors be represented in mathematical form? - 1.20 Compare AM, FM, and PM techniques of modulation.
-What are the drawbacks of these techniques that are eliminated using digital modulation techniques? - 1.21 Why is line coding more important for wired line communication? - 1.22 Why is the receiver a critical part of a complete wireless link? - 1.23 Differentiate between the following terms: - (a) Analog and digital EM signals - (b) Analog and digital communication systems - (c) Guided and unguided media - 1.24 List out the requirements of 4G, and from the analysis of the existing standards, find the points at which we are lacking.
+In which category will the audio, image, and video signals fall? - 1.16 Find the Fourier transforms of the well-known functions square, triangular, exponential, and ramp. - 1.17 Identify the wireless devices that incorporate various modern processors.